Volkswagen do Brasil

-Volkswagen do Brasil Ltda. is a subsidiary arm of Volkswagen Group, established in 1953 with local assembly of the Volkswagen Type 1 from parts imported from Germany.
-It produced over 20 million vehicles in Brazil, having been market leader for the majority of their more than sixty years in existence.
+Volkswagen do Brasil Ltda. is a subsidiary arm of Volkswagen Group, established in 1953 with local assembly of the Volkswagen Type 1, from parts imported from Germany.
+It produced over 20 million vehicles in Brazil having been market leader for the majority of their more-than-sixty-years in existence.
 Beginning in 1958, the Type 1 ("Fuscas") had a 24-year run as the number one in sales in Brazil.
-From 1987 until 2012, the Gol has been in first place in sales for 26 years straight.
+From 1987 until 2012, the Gol was first place in sales.